Parenting has good days and bad days. Some days you look forward to. Other days you dread!

 Don’t even hint or joke about it being awkward.
 Kids pick up on that.
 They need to know that you take it seriously.
 That maturation and puberty are perfectly normal so they aren’t ashamed.

 The more embarrassed you act the less they want to be there talking with you.
 They need to know you are confident enough that they can come to talk to you about ANYTHING!

 2. Remove distractions

 You want to make sure you have an environment that is friendly for communication.
 That means no TV running, no radio playing.
 No distractions like other kids playing at the park.
 Turn off the phones!

-Also make it comfortable.
+Also, make it comfortable.
 Maybe gather on the favorite couch in the house.
-Or on their one bed with lots of pillows.
+Or on their bed with lots of pillows.
 If they are comfortable they will be more apt to open up and discuss with you.

 3. Make it special

 Don’t let this be a day they dread.
 Make it a special day.
 A right of passage if you will.
 I take my kids out to lunch.
 I let them pick out where they want to go.
 We do “to go” or drive-thru and take the food home and enjoy it while we talk.